lopesaguiarlab/More-About-the_LAB/README.md

 Our laboratory take advantage of large-scale neurophysiological recordings, mathematical analyses, and optogenetics technology in freely-moving animals to investigate how hippocampal SWR activity can drive changes in the connectivity of mPFC local circuits.

-We also are interested in developing open source closed-loop strategies to examine directly the role of the hippocampal-prefrontal communication on memory storage processes.
+Besides we are interested in developing open source closed-loop strategies to examine directly the role of the hippocampal-prefrontal communication on memory storage processes.

 Team: